LuigiTrevisan/notemaua-mss-withdraw/README.md

 # notemaua-mss-withdraw 📚💻

-Microservice for withdraws and notebooks management in NoteMaua project for Instituto Mauá de Tecnologia.
+Microservice for withdraws and laptop management in NoteMaua project for Instituto Mauá de Tecnologia.

 ## The Project 📝